Communities

 Q&A Which Linux system to use?

-Beginner: Assuming you have experience with windows, my vote for best beginner linux is the quaintly named: Puppy Linux.
+Beginner: Assuming you have experience with Windows, my vote for best beginner Linux is the quaintly named Puppy Linux.
 It is a LiveCD distro.
-You just stick it on a CD or thumb drive, and boo...
+You just stick it on a CD or thumb drive, and boot ...

 Answer